Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 • Charles Trent’s birth house

-If you are planning to spend most of your time in Narbonne then getting around is easy.
-Narbonne is small, with a compact city centre that contains most of the attractions.
+If you plan to spend most of your time in Narbonne then getting around is easy.
+Narbonne is small, with a compact city centre containing most attractions.
 Walking around is simple enough, with no significant hills.
-A lot of the streets are cobbled in the inner centre and you can still rack up a few kilometres walking around.
+Many streets are cobbled in the inner centre and you can still rack up a few kilometres walking around.
 Be sure to wear flat, comfortable shoes.

-There is a free shuttle that also goes past most of the major sites like Les Halles, Hotel de Ville, theatre, Victor Hugo, the Narbonne Cathedral and the Four Fountains.
-It is called La Citadine.
+A free shuttle also goes past most of the major sites like Les Halles, Hotel de Ville, theatre, Quai Victor Hugo, the Narbonne Cathedral and the Four Fountains.
+It is called La Citadine. you can park for free at the theatre and catch the bus from there.

 Local buses also operate in and around Narbonne and down to the beaches on the southern coast.